Christian Singles & Dating

 Tattoos are more popular than ever.
 Currently one in five U.S. adults has at least one tattoo (21percent) which is up from the 16 percent and 14 percent who reported having a tattoo in 2003 and 2008, respectively, by the Harris Poll.
 Entertainers, professional athletes, and even a 2009 version of Barbie, have multiple, and very visible, tattoos.
 With such prevalence and rising interest, Christians rightfully ask what the Bible says about tattoos.

-Other Christians say this passage no longer applies to us because it is Old Testament law, and not for Christians.
+Other Christians say this passage no longer applies to us because it is Old Testament law and not for Christians.
 If you go online to try to answer the tattoo question, you’ll see both approaches and contradictory conclusions.
-Both of these approaches, however, are misleading because, as we will see, the answer to the tattoo question is that the Bible has nothing clearly to say about the practice of injecting ink under the skin to form permanent pictures, patterns or messages—a.k.a. tattooing.
+Both of these approaches, however, are misleading because, as we will see, the answer to the tattoo question is that the Bible has nothing clearly to say about the practice of injecting ink under the skin to form permanent pictures, patterns, or messages—a.k.a. tattooing.

 With this said, while there may be no clear passage in the Bible addressing tattoos, this is hardly a license for unrestrained tattooing.
 You still need to think before you ink, especially if you’re a Christian.
 The following are guiding questions to help you think through your decision.

 Marketability – Will employers want to hire you?
-Numerous companies don’t want your tattoo to be visible, and it can actually prevent you from being hired.
+Numerous companies don’t want your tattoo to be visible, and it can prevent you from being hired.
 Many employers will restrict your tattoos, requiring you to cover them up because they are not socially acceptable from a business standpoint.

 Money – Is this the wisest use of money?
 One website, Tattoo Info, says, “In America, you can expect a basic price of $80 to $100 an hour...very few shops will ever touch you for less than $40” (2004-2009).
 We are responsible to God for how we use our money.
-It’s also important to keep in mind that the removal technologies being developed are even more expensive than the cost of getting a tattoo in the first place.
+It’s also important to remember that the removal technologies being developed are even more expensive than the cost of getting a tattoo in the first place.

 Please, think before you ink.
 Don’t make this decision hastily or rashly.
 Use these guiding questions to think through your decision.
 Discuss them with mature Christian adults you trust.